-There is a 50% Chance That Donald Trump Will Be Impeached According to Oddsmakers
+There Is A 50 Percent Chance That Donald Trump Will Be Impeached According To Oddsmakers

 Donald Trump has not officially sworn in as President of the United States and already a lot of controversies has swept in.
 Beyond the accusations of misogyny and sexism, another report recently surfaced that could potentially be more damaging than anything that came from the President’s mouth.

-According to Buzzfeed, The report in question is what is now dubbed as the “Russian dossier.”
+According to Buzzfeed, the report in question is what is now dubbed as the “Russian dossier.”
 The gist of the report is that Donald Trump has been colluding with the Russians for quite some time now and that they could have some possible recordings of Trump engaging in perverted sexual acts.

 This is quite a massive conspiracy type of allegation that only Hollywood could think of.
 However, if this is proven to be true, then this could mean a massive power struggle for the world’s most powerful nation in the months to come.